GeoscienceAustralia/PyRate/docs/installation.rst

     pyrate merge -f input_parameters.conf

-If the installation has been successful, this workflow will complete without errors and results will be available in:
+If the installation has been successful, this workflow will complete without errors and geotiff files will be available in:

 ::